ExxactRobotics/technical_developer_test/README.md

 ## Instructions

-Follow only one of these instructions regarding the the position you are applying for
+Follow only one of these instructions regarding the position you are applying for

 - [Fullstack test instructions](./instructions/fullstack.md)
 - [Frontend test instructions](./instructions/frontend.md)